victordibia/tjwave/README.md

     # Rename the config_sample.js file to config.js.
 Open config.js using your favorite text editor # (e.g // nano) and update it with your Bluemix credentials for the Watson services you use.

+Test Your Servo

+Before running the code, you may test your LED setup and your Servo motor to make sure the connections are correct and the library is properly installed.
+When you run the test module, it should turn your LED to different colors and wave your robot arm at intervals.

+    sudo node wave_test.js

+If the LED does not light up, you can try moving the power from 3.3 to 5 volts.
+If neither the 3.3v or 5v pins work, you will need a 1N4001 diode.
+The diode is inserted between the power pin of the LED (the shorter of the two middle pins) and the 5v pin on the Raspberry Pi.

+If your robot arm does not respond, kindly confirm you have connected it correctly.
+See the [PIN diagram here](https://github.com/nebrius/raspi-io/wiki/Pin-Information) for more information on raspberry pi PINS.

+If you have problems with the setup, please refer to Adafruit's Neopixel on Raspbeery Pi guide to troubleshoot.

 ##Running